A new year is upon us and that means you get the opportunity for a fresh start to become the best you yet.

 Travel & Connect With Friends & Family

-Yes, you might not be packing your bags or hopping on a plane anytime soon, yet it is still possible to discover other cultures and connect with loved ones…online.
+Even if you’re not planning on packing your bags or hopping on a plane anytime soon, it is still possible to discover other cultures and connect with loved ones…online.
 You can easily rekindle old friendships and deepen relationships with far-flung family members using technology.

 For instance, you can set up regular Zoom calls or Facebook video chats to keep up with children and grandchildren.
 You can also schedule “watch parties” to enjoy travel shows online at the same time as friends in other places so you can discuss the show together with online chat or by phone.
 Do you enjoy bridge, chess or cribbage?
 Check out the online clubs and leagues to keep your hand in the game.